NASHVILLE, Tenn. — Music City is a great place to watch trains.

 Todd DeFeo loves to travel anywhere, anytime, taking pictures and notes.
 An award-winning reporter, Todd revels in the experience and the fact that every place has a story to tell.
 He is owner of The DeFeo Groupe and also edits Express Telegraph and The Travel Trolley.

-Operation Lifesaver Inc. and the Federal Highway Administration (FHWA) last month announced $200,000 in grants to Operation Lifesaver programs in 11 states.
+Operation Lifesaver Inc. (OLI) and the Federal Railroad Administration (FRA) are awarding than $200,000 in competitive rail safety awareness grants to Operation Lifesaver programs in a dozen states.